tomas-fryza/vhdl-course/Labs/02-ise/README.md

     | `1` | `0` |  |   |   |
     | `1` | `1` |  |   |   |

-    For outputs create a canonical SoP (Sum of Product) or PoS (Product of Sum) forms as follows:
+    According to the truth table, create canonical SoP (Sum of Product) or PoS (Product of Sum) output forms as follows:

     &nbsp;